What’s a solar farm?

 Maintenance

-Our state-of-the-art network operations center helps Silicon Ranch monitor performance 24/7 for all of our projects.
-As the long term owner of every project it develops, Silicon Ranch has a vested interest in seeing that our projects perform as designed for the life of the project.
-Should a solar farm underperform for any reason, Silicon Ranch takes immediate, corrective measures through its network of on site service personnel, relieving customers of the day to day responsibility for the O&M costs and operational burden.
+Our state-of-the-art network operations center helps Silicon Ranch monitor performance of our entire portfolio coast to coast.
+As the long term owner of every project we develop, Silicon Ranch has a vested interest in seeing that our projects perform as designed for the life of the project.
+Should a solar farm underperform for any reason, Silicon Ranch takes immediate, corrective measures through our network of on-site service personnel.

 Decommissioning